-The obvious fact is that fatigue does not have to be caused by any disease entity.
+The apparent fact is that fatigue does not have to be caused by any disease entity.
 It is enough that we do not provide the body with the right amount of sleep.
 Most people are preoccupied with work these days.
 Undoubtedly, it is the most common cause of chronic fatigue today.

 Fatigue from prolonged stress can seem trivial.
 However, chronic stress can wreak havoc on the body.
 In stressful situations, our body secretes significant amounts of cortisol – a hormone whose excess manifests itself in fatigue.
 That is why it is so important not to stress and to regulate your biological clock by falling asleep and waking up at regular times.

 On the surface, it might seem that caffeine gives us an amazing boost of energy.
 This is, of course, true, but in excess, it is counterproductive.
 A few cups of coffee a week will certainly not hurt anyone, but drinking too much coffee can have the opposite effect.
-Caffeine works like a stimulant - with its excess, it stops stimulating us and becomes the cause of fatigue.
-It is worth looking for a replacement or at least limit the consumption of coffee, tea (yes, tea also contains caffeine), and other caffeinated drinks.
+Caffeine works like a stimulant – with its excess, it stops stimulating us and becomes the cause of fatigue.
+It is worth looking for a replacement or at least limiting the consumption of coffee, tea (yes, tea also contains caffeine), and other caffeinated drinks.

 Depression is also a common cause of fatigue and reluctance to act – make sure you are not depressed.

-In order to even think about starting a quiz, you have to fulfill one important condition - you must not be tired.
+In order to even think about starting a quiz, you must fulfill one important condition – you must not be tired.
 Okay, jokes aside.
 The quiz consists of several questions about your life, diet, amount of sleep, behavior, and exercise.
 Thanks to your answers, we will be able to answer the question of what is causing your fatigue partially.
 The obvious fact is that this is only a quiz, and all unexplained health problems should be consulted with a doctor who has the appropriate knowledge and qualifications.